kiewic/kiewic.github.io/_posts/2015-10-11-set-a-breakpoint-in-managed-code-cs-using-windbg.md

     bp 73f21734

-Continue the execution, press ENTER and wait to hit the breakpoint:
+Continue the execution, press ENTER and wait until the breakpoint is hit:

     0:003> g
     Breakpoint 0 hit